julien-deramond/bootstrap-deprecated-classes-extension/README.md

 ### Locally

-You can run it locally:
+For Firefox, you can run it locally:

 * `web-ext run --devtools` to launch the extension in Firefox with DevTools.
 * `web-ext run -u https://getbootstrap.com/docs/4.6` to launch the extension in Firefox with the Bootstrap 4 docs